 Microsoft SharePoint is a web-based collaborative platform that is often part of the Microsoft 365 offering.
-Onna supports SharePoint online collections.
-Onna connects directly with the API to collect all information in native format.
+Onna supports SharePoint online collections by connecting directly with the API to collect all information in native format.
 The integration collects all data and metadata from an entire SharePoint site.

 What is collected?

 - Files stored on the sites including subsites.

 We currently support two syncing modes - one-time, incremental, and auto.